isomerpages/moe-telokuraupri/index.md

       id: announcements
       subtitle: Telok Kurau Primary School
       announcement_items:
-        - title: TKPS E-Open House
+        - title: TKPS e-Open House 2026
           date: 03 July 2026
-          announcement: Welcome to our E-Open House microsite.
+          announcement: Welcome to our e-Open House microsite.
 We invite you to browse, explore and get to know us better.
 This microsite will be accessible to all visitors from 3 July to 31 August 2026.
           link_text: CLICK HERE